mobilecoinfoundation/mobilecoin/light-client/verifier/README.md

 mc-light-client-verifier
 ========================

-The mc-light-client-verifier module contains code for a stateless validation routine which can verify, based on static configuration, that a given block was externalized by the network, given node signatures from the BlockMetadata for that Block.
+The mc-light-client-verifier crate contains code for a stateless validation routine which can verify, based on static configuration, that a given block was externalized by the network, given node signatures from the BlockMetadata for that Block.